Gabbi Tuft: Florida Championship Wrestling (2008–2009)

-Tuft was signed to a developmental contract with World Wrestling Entertainment in January 2008 and was assigned to the Florida Championship Wrestling territory as Tyler Reks.
-She made her FCW debut on February 5, 2008, with Johnny Curtis in a losing effort against Eric Pérez and Eddie Colon.

-A few days later on February 12 she made her singles FCW debut in a losing effort once again against "The South City Thriller" Hade Vansen.
-She participated in a FCW Florida Heavyweight Title Battle Royal which was won by Jake Hager.
+Tuft was signed to a developmental contract with World Wrestling Entertainment in January 2008 and was assigned to the Florida Championship Wrestling development territory.
+She made her FCW debut on February 5, 2008, with Johnny Curtis in a losing effort against The Puerto Rican Nightmares (Eddie Colon and Eric Pérez).
+A few days later on February 12, she made her singles FCW debut, losing to "The South City Thriller" Hade Vansen.
+She participated in a FCW Florida Heavyweight Title Battle Royal, which was won by Jake Hager.
 She also took part in the FCW Florida Tag Team Title Tournament with Rycklon.
-During this tournament she had her first victory at FCW defeating Ted DiBiase Jr. and Afa, Jr. in the first round, however the pair subsequently lost to Eddie Colon and Eric Perez in the quarter finals.
-Tuft then had two chances at the FCW Florida Heavyweight Championship against the current champion Jake Hager; first in a one on one match and then in a triple threat match along with Johnny Curtis.
-On the August 28 she participated in an FCW Florida Heavyweight Championship No. 1 Contendership Fatal Four Way along with Johnny Curtis, Tyrone Evans, and Sheamus O'Shaunessy, who went on to win the match.
-Tuft then went on to have another two FCW Florida Heavyweight Championship shots against Sheamus O'Shaunessy and lost both times.
-On December 11, 2008, Reks and Johnny Curtis defeated The New Hart Foundation (DH Smith and TJ Wilson) to win the Florida Tag Team Championship in Tampa, Florida.
-After numerous defenses and 139 days of holding the titles, they lost them to Caylen Croft and Trent Barreta.
-Tuft won FCW Florida Heavyweight Title No. 1 Contendership match and on June 11, 2009, she captured the Florida Heavyweight Championship by defeating Drew McIntyre.
+During this tournament, she had her first victory at FCW defeating Ted DiBiase Jr. and Afa Jr. in the first round, however the pair subsequently lost to The Puerto Rican Nightmares in the quarter finals.
+Tuft then had two chances at the FCW Florida Heavyweight Championship against then-champion Jake Hager; first in a one on one match and then in a triple threat match along with Curtis.
+On August 28, she participated in an FCW Florida Heavyweight Championship No. 1 Contendership Fatal Four Way along with Curtis, Tyrone Evans, and Sheamus O'Shaunessy, who went on to win the match.
+Tuft then went on to have another two FCW Florida Heavyweight Championship shots against O'Shaunessy and lost both times.

+By November 2008, her ring name was changed to Tyler Reks.
+On December 11, Reks and Curtis defeated The New Hart Foundation (DH Smith and TJ Wilson) to win the FCW Florida Tag Team Championship in Tampa, Florida.
+After numerous defenses and 139 days of holding the titles, they lost them in a Two On One Handicap match to The Dude Busters (Caylen Croft and Trent Barreta).
+Reks won a FCW Florida Heavyweight Title No. 1 Contendership match and on June 11, 2009, she captured the Florida Heavyweight Championship by defeating Drew McIntyre.
 She later lost the title to Heath Slater at the FCW television tapings on August 13.
 She later lost to Slater again during her rematch for the title.
-She lost to Joe Hennig in a FCW Florida Heavyweight Title No. 1 Contendership match and lost a FCW Florida Heavyweight Title No. 1 Contendership battle royal.
-She and Leo Kruger had a FCW Florida Tag Team Title match against Epico but lost.
+She lost to Joe Hennig in a FCW Florida Heavyweight Championship No. 1 Contendership match and lost a FCW Florida Heavyweight Championship No. 1 Contendership battle royal.
+She and Leo Kruger unsuccessfully challenged Los Aviadores (Epico and Hunico) for the FCW Florida Tag Team Championship.